Kalberhe/DSC80_FINAL_PROJECT/index.md

 ## Hypothesis Testing <a id="hypothesis"></a>

- Hypothesis Testing
 Before building a predictive model, we wanted to know:

 Do early-game objectives actually matter for winning?

 So we asked:

- >"Is securing the first tower associated with a higher chance of winning?"
+“Is securing the first tower associated with a higher chance of winning?”

-This wasn't just a hunch, we ran a proper hypothesis test to find out.
+This wasn't just a hunch — we ran a proper hypothesis test to find out.

   The Setup
-We used a permutation test to compare the win rates of teams who did vs. did not get the first tower.
+We used a permutation test to compare win rates of teams who did vs. did not get the first tower.

 Null Hypothesis (H₀): Getting first tower has no effect on winning.

-    Alternative (H₁): Teams that get first tower have a higher win rate.
+Alternative Hypothesis (H₁): Teams that get first tower have a higher win rate.

 We shuffled the firstTower labels across the dataset and recalculated the win rate difference 1,000 times to simulate the null world.

   What We Found
 The actual win rate for teams who secured first tower was noticeably higher than for those who didn’t:

-First Tower Win Rate
+First Tower Secured	Win Rate
 ✅ Yes	~63%
 ❌ No	~43%

-And our p-value?

-    Almost zero.
+p-value: Almost zero

-That means it’s extremely unlikely this difference happened by chance.
+This means it’s extremely unlikely this difference happened by chance.

-Here's the permutation distribution:

-    The red line is the actual observed difference.
-As you can see — it lives in the extreme tail of our simulated null distribution.

-✅ Conclusion
+  Conclusion
-This gave us the green light to move forward with modeling:
+This gave us the green light to move forward with modeling.
-Early-game objectives like the first tower aren't just flavor, they're signal.
+Early-game objectives like the first tower aren’t just flavor — they’re signal.

-They do help determine the outcome, and now we have statistical evidence to back that up.
+They help determine the outcome, and now we have statistical evidence to back that up.

 ---